astral-sh/ruff/README.md

 | S509 | snmp-weak-cryptography | You should not use SNMPv3 without encryption. `noAuthNoPriv` & `authNoPriv` is insecure. |  |
 | S612 | logging-config-insecure-listen | Use of insecure `logging.config.listen` detected |  |
 | S701 | jinja2-autoescape-false | Using jinja2 templates with `autoescape=False` is dangerous and can lead to XSS.
 Ensure `autoescape=True` or use the `select_autoescape` function. |  |

+The following rules have been disabled by default:

+* S101 (assert-used): `assert` is generally not considered to be an anti-pattern.

 ### flake8-blind-except (BLE)